jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 2
 Artifact
 {1}, {T}, Sacrifice this artifact: Return target creature card from your graveyard to your hand.
-{3}, {T}, Sacrifice this artifact: Return target creature card from your graveyard to the battlefield tapped.
-Activate this ability only if you control at least 3 Lumina tokens.
+Luminous — {3}, {T}, Sacrifice this artifact: Return target creature card from your graveyard to the battlefield tapped.
+Activate this ability only if you control at least three Lumina tokens.
 ---
 You don't get to die yet.
 - Lune